Holdex Finance Started Listing Campaign: Details

 Holdex Finance (HOLDEX), a multi-purpose trading and earning ecosystem, shares the latest updates on its fundraising and listing progress.

-According to its team, the first two stages of its HOLDEX initial coin offering have been completed successfully.
+According to its team, three stages of its HOLDEX initial coin offering have been completed successfully.
 With the first one, HOLDEX tokens were for sale at the price of $0.10, which is the lowest rate in Holdex Finance’s history.

 Within its second fundraising phase, the Holdex Finance team sold its tokens at $0.20 per token.

-Due to unmatched interest from investors, Holdex Finance managed to close the tokensale four days earlier than scheduled.
-Thus, no tokens are available for direct sale now.
+Due to unmatched interest from investors, Holdex Finance managed to close its third tokensale four days earlier than scheduled.
+Team kept their promise and did not offer any extra tokens for the third stage of ICO.

 Then, with the initial hard cap raised, the Holdex Finance team was laser-focused on the HOLDEX listing strategy.
 This strategy includes adding HOLDEX to the spot trading suite of major centralized and decentralized platforms.

-The first round of the listing campaign resulted in HOLDEX token being announced on the P2PB2B Exchange and IndoEx.
-With much fanfare, its team announced that Hotbit and Probit listings will follow very soon.
+The first round of the listing campaign resulted in HOLDEX token being announced on the Hotbit Exchange on the 30th of September.
+With much fanfare, the HOLDEX token was listed on Probit, P2PB2B, and IndoEx exchanges on the 1st of October, 2021.

 Within the next phases of the listing campaign, HOLDEX tokens will also be added by Kucoin, Gate.io, Okex, Huobi, Bitfinex, Bithumb, Poloniex, BtcTurk Pro and MXC cryptocurrency exchanges.